-If you are planning on applying to Queens University of Charlotte, the deadline for Fall 2023 admissions is September 7 and there is no application fee, which means it is free to apply.
+If you are considering submitting an application to Queens University of Charlotte, the deadline for Fall 2024 admissions is 9/7 and there is no application fee, which means it is free to apply.

 Here's an overiew of some of Queens University of Charlotte's admissions stats.